michaelcpuckett/mentor-notes/Week 2/1 - Responsive Web Design.md

 At least two design mockups are needed to build a web page — horizontal (desktop) and vertical (mobile).

-Even with two mockups, designers cannot possibly foresee every possible screen size, combined with other factors like zoom level and system settings.
+Even with two mockups, designers cannot foresee every possible screen size, combined with other factors like zoom level and system settings.
 This means deferring to the browser’s natural behavior whenever possible.

 Designers must also decide whether the layout will be Adaptive or fully Responsive.

 1. Adaptive Layouts
    - Have fixed widths at different breakpoints
 2. Responsive Layouts
-   - No fixed widths, mostly percentage-based widths
+   - No fixed widths, mostly percentage-based

 ## Mobile considerations